Families

 Positively Parenting Series

-Positively Parenting is an informative series of 4 workshops for parents and caregivers of children and youth of all ages.
+Positively Parenting is a free, informative series of 4 workshops for parents and caregivers of children and youth, focusing on ages 5-12.

 This series covers many topics of parenting including connection, communication, big feelings, learning about the brain, making sense of behaviours, problem solving together, repair when things go sideways and much more.